-Lynda Lorraine is a London based Artist of Filipino and English heritage specialising in the exploration of the meaning of family, home, diversity, living culture, generational, cultural and sexual identity, equality, cross culture, movement, migration and global citizenship – deeply rooted in her own experiences, ancestry, artistic research and visual practice.
+Lynda Lorraine is a London based Artist of Filipino and English heritage specialising in the exploration of the meaning of family, home, living culture, generational and cultural identity, migration and global citizenship – deeply rooted in her own experiences, ancestry, artistic research and visual practice.

 CREATE a self-sustaining visual art practice and facilitate artistic development at a high level

 BUILD mentoring, teaching, discussion and awareness of the subjects and disciplines explored

 MAKE a cultural contribution to the artistic landscape of the UK and beyond

 Lynda Lorraine was born in Surrey, UK in 1978 and is of Filipino and English descent.
 After developing an early interest in drawing, painting and photography, at the age of eighteen, she left home to pursue photography and fine art training.
 Firstly at University of Hertfordshire and after moving to the UK capital, BA (hons) Fashion Design Technology at London College of Fashion and then MA Fashion at Central Saint Martins under Louise Wilson.
 During this time she worked closely with Matthew Williamson, Tristan Webber and Harvey Nichols among others.

 Her two dissertations explored the relationships our bodies have with the architectural spaces we occupy every day, sculptural beauty in couture and high fashion history in a contemporary context.
 In her graduation collection she created silhouettes for the catwalk combining Eastern simplicity, Western extravagance and a punk aesthetic that combined innovative draping techniques, beautiful tailoring where the sculptural aspects and movement of the pieces were core to the collection.
 Her mixed heritage life experiences and subjects explored during her studies are clear foundations to her later work.